Workers API Reference¶

 LimitSet that always allows acquisition without blocking.
 This means your

-code can safely call self.limits.acquire()
+code can safely call self.limits.acquire() without checking if limits exist.

 from concurry import Worker, LimitSet, RateLimit, CallLimit, ResourceLimit